Organizing content in Drupal can be very liberating — or very frustrating, depending on what methods you're used to using.

 The Blog module implements group blogging features with just two additions: a custom 'blog' content type, and a set of new listing pages that show only blog entries, and blog entries by specific authors.
 When the module is enabled, http://www.example.com/blog becomes a sitewide blog, and http://www.example.com/blog/1 becomes the blog, filtered to show only posts by user #1.

 - Organizing content using Views

 The important concept to remember is that all content 'nodes' in Drupal are treated equally.
-Different sections of the site, and different kinds of organizational structures, are built by filtering down content based on properties like number of comments, creation date, author, associated keywords, and so on.
+Different sections of the site, and different kinds of organizational structures, are specifically built that way by site builders.
+These structures often consist of filtering down content based on properties like number of comments, creation date, author, associated keywords, and so on.
 You can have menu links to stand alone pages aliases with path module stand alone or nested.
-By planning your structure -- and sometimes adding new contributed modules that layer additional properties on to your content nodes -- you can build complex and powerful sites that grow with your organizational needs.
+By planning your structure — and sometimes adding new contributed modules that layer additional properties on to your content nodes — you can build complex and powerful sites that grow with your organizational needs.

 Content laid out by different custom types can also be a benefit in organizing and searching content in the content manager.
 Filtering by type makes finding a node much simpler in a website with many nodes.

 Some other benefits of using different node types: